aws-samples/aws-mobile-ios-notes-tutorial/tutorial/data.md

    * Do you have an annotated GraphQL schema: **Y**.
    * Provide your schema file path: **./server/schema-model.graphql**.

-6. To deploy the new service, enter the following:
+6. To deploy the new service, enter the following (When asked if you want to generate the API answer no as we will do that in the next task:

     ```bash
     $ amplify push